 Sleep Aids: If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
-It is not recommended that children younger than 12 months sleep with soft toys.
 The naptime toy or blanket will be put in the child's cubby and be made available for use during naptime.
 These items will need to be taken home for weekly laundering.
 Please ensure all personal items (i.e., book bags, books, school supplies, clothing, and blankets) are labeled with your child's full name.